botify-hq/developers-docs/api_docs/markdowns/api/introduction.md

 - ... and much more

 ## Complex aggregations
 Complex aggregation can be performed on analysed URLs data.
 For that purpose, we developed a query language named **BQL** (Botify Query Language).
-Please read this page for [more information on BQL](./bql.md).
+Please read this page for [[more information on BQL;bql]]